Nightscou2018/pebble_basic_openaps/README.md

         nfig hci0 up
-        systemctl start bluetooth.service #(part of pancreable instructions..not sure what this is for) rfcomm bind hci0 B0:B4:48:F4:F0:C5 #this links to the MAC of the pebble watch
+        systemctl start bluetooth.service #(part of pancreable instructions..not sure what this is for) rfcomm bind hci0 B0:B4:48:F4:F0:C5 #replace the MAC address with that of your pebble